 Non-inventoried items with potential trade-in or resale value may be declared surplus and turned in to the area office.
-Disposal of all items will be in accordance with the Disposal Manual, M 72-91.
+Disposal of all items will be in accordance with the Disposal of Personal Property Manual M 72-91.

-Instructions for Radio Operation General Technique
+Instructions for Radio Operation

+General Technique